What is the frontier worker permit scheme?

 Irish citizens do not need to apply for this permit, as they already have the right to live and work without a visa in the UK, but may do so if they wish.

-Individuals living in Ireland who do not have Irish citizenship but are cross-border workers may need to apply.
+Individuals living in Ireland who do not have Irish citizenship but are cross-border workers may need to first apply for a frontier move.
 British citizens are ineligible to apply.

 An ‘EEA citizen’ is a national of one of the following states: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, or Switzerland.